 - 1. A firm holding a firm's auditing certificate issued by ACCA may describe itself as "Registered Auditors". - 2.
 A firm meeting the conditions set out in paragraph 1 above should add the following statement to its business stationery: - "Registered as auditors in Ireland by the Association of Chartered Certified Accountants" - 3.
 Professional accountants are reminded that, under the terms of the Association's recognition under the Companies Act 1990, the term "Registered Auditor(s)" shall be used when signing any company audit report for accounting periods commencing before 20 May 2010.
 This includes limited company audits, audits of other bodies specified under the Companies Act 1990 or other entities required by their constitutions to be audited by a Registered Auditor. - 4.
-Following the introduction of the European Communities (Statutory Audits) (Directive 2006/43/EC), for accounting periods commencing on or after 20 May 2010, the audit report shall: - (i) state the name of the auditor and be signed and dated; - (ii) where the auditor is an individual, be signed by him/her; - (iii) where the auditor is a firm, be signed by the statutory auditor in his/her own name, for and on behalf of the firm: - (iv) state the name of the firm as it appears on the public register of the Registrar of Companies; and - (v) use the designation "Statutory Auditor" or "Statutory Auditors" after the name of the firm. - 5.
+Following the introduction of the European Communities (Statutory Audits) (Directive 2006/43/EC), for accounting periods commencing on or after 20 May 2010, the audit report shall: - (i) state the name of the auditor and be signed and dated; - (ii) where the auditor is an individual, be signed by him/her; - (iii) where the auditor is a firm, be signed by the statutory auditor in his/her own name, for and on behalf of the firm: and - (iv) state the name of the firm as it appears on the public register of the Registrar of Companies. - 5.
 In addition, in the event that an audit report is signed by a firm with a firm's auditing certificate, the audit report shall additionally identify the professional accountant(s) and/or other specified person(s) in relation to that firm responsible for the conduct of that audit.